It’s one of the most horrifying sounds you can hear as a new mom: Thud.

 Before you induct yourself into the “Bad Mom Hall of Fame”, remember that this happens to almost everyone.

-My daugther Maxine’s first fall came when she was about two months old: I used to let her sleep on the couch nestled in her Boppy nursing pillow.
-I got up to pick something up that I had dropped from behind the couch, and heard a terrible “thump” – followed by about two minutes of the most alarming crying I’d ever heard.
+My daughter Maxine’s first fall came when she was about two months old: I used to let her sleep on the couch nestled in her Boppy nursing pillow.
+I got up to pick something up that I had dropped from behind the couch and heard a terrible “thump” – followed by about two minutes of the most alarming crying I’d ever heard.
 Max had decided to shift in her sleep, and went down – Boppy and all – to the carpet below.

 I immediately went to my best friend, Google, to figure out what to do next.
 Chances are, you are in the same situation now and looking for some answers before you make a panic-induced trip to the hospital.
-The following should help answer the thousand questions you have and help you make an informed decision.
+The following should help answer the thousands of questions you have and help you make an informed decision.

 When to Call for Help: